Heinkel He 111 operational history: Torpedo bomber operations

 In the Mediterranean theatre the Allies had won air superiority by 1943 but the torpedo Geschwader, KG 26, continued to operate He 111s in shipping attack units.
 The He 111s attacked Allied shipping along the African coast flying from bases in Sicily and Sardinia both in daylight and darkness.
-In spite of night fighers and anti-aircraft defences the He 111s continued to get through to their targets.
+In spite of night fighters and anti-aircraft defences the He 111s continued to get through to their targets.
 Losses meant a gradual decline in experienced crews and standards of attack.
 Such missions were largely abandoned in the spring owing to shortages in aircraft and crews.
 By April, KG 26 could only scrape together some 13 Ju 88 and He 111 torpedo bombers.
 With the exception of I./KG 26 all other groups converted to the Ju 88.